988 and All That: An Introduction to Early Russian Society

 So who are the people hosting this collegium?
 The SCA is a group of people interested in history.
 Come learn more of what else the group does, how widespread it is, how to contact your local group, some of it s history and stories.
 This class will change depending on who attends but it could also cover: How to get involved, how the SCA can help your group, ways the SCA works with the schools, and many other topics.

-Speakers: Bernadette Steinhauser, Neil Peterson
+Bernadette Steinhauser,

 Italian Renaissance Dance